 Garden and Landscape Studies

-Dumbarton Oaks is pleased to present a sound sculpture in the Lover’s Lane Pool, titled The Pool of ‘Bamboo Counterpoint’.
+Dumbarton Oaks is pleased to present two sound sculptures in the Lover’s Lane Pool and gardens, titled The Pool of ‘Bamboo Counterpoint’ and String Quartet and 22 Intermissions (Please Be Seated).

 The program in Garden and Landscape Studies